Many theories and hypothesis arise about where first mammals came from.

 There is no such mammal.
 Bats are actually the first mammals living in Planet Earth.

-- Both frogs and bats emit sound and they do with similar patterns.
+- Both frogs and bats emit sound and they do with similar patterns (note: this claim was written around 2017, check for updates later on a few years a few paragraphs down for key discoveries around this).
 No other amphibian or reptilians have such a feature.
 Emitting sound as frogs and bats do require important changes and new "modules" in the brain to be able to control it.
-This is an extremely sound coincidence for such small primitive
+This is an extremely sound coincidence for such small primitive creatures with small brains and in fact the audible sound emitted by

 bats resembles to a certain point to that of frogs (